-• Maternal Bull Breeder/Whole Herd Performance Recording Programme.
+- Performance Recording Programme.
 This element of the Beef Gene Ireland programme was designed to (a) achieve more accurate and complete data in beef breeding herds and (b) place more emphasis on maternal traits in pedigree beef breeding.
-We saw excellent progress in this regard in 2017, with over 700 herds now participating.
+We saw excellent progress in this regard in 2018, with over 700 herds now participating. - G€N€ IR€LAND® Beef Progeny Testing Scheme.
+The model by which the progeny testing is carried out underwent a significant change in 2013.
+In 2018, ICBF continued to buy the bulls for testing from breeders, in consultation with the breed societies, commercial farmers, and the AI industry.

-- G€N€ IR€LAND® Beef Progeny Testing Scheme.
-The model by which the progeny testing is carried out underwent a significant change in 2013 and 2016 was the second full year of implementation.
-ICBF is now buying the bulls for testing from breeders, in consultation with the breed societies, commercial farmers, and the AI industry. - Genomics.
+- Genomics.
 DAFM's Beef Data and Genomics Programme, a huge initiative by international standards, has moved the level of genomics data on beef animals to a new level. - Meat Technology Ireland has a number of elements that ICBF are centrally involved in, especially in relation to Tully and the work we do with Slaney Meats on Meat Eating Quality.